 These commands are the two most useful commands that allows you to quickly identify connectivity issues.

 Ping uses Internet Control Message Protocol (ICMP) to send ICMP echo messages to the specific destination and waits for ICMP echo replies from that destination.
 If the path between the host works fine with no issues, you can see the replies come back and pings are successful.
 The ping command by default sends 5x ICMP echo messages (equal size in both directions) and if everything works fine, you can see 5x ICMP echo replies.
 Sometimes, the initial echo request fails when switches learn the MAC address during the Address Resolution Protocol (ARP) request.
 If you run the ping again straight after, there is no initial ping loss.
-Moreover, you can also set the number of pings, packet-size, source, source interface and time-out intervals with these keywords:
+Moreover, you can also set the number of pings, packet-size, source, source interface, and time-out intervals with these keywords:

 F241.04.25-N9K-C93180-1# ping 10.82.139.39 vrf management PING 10.82.139.39 (10.82.139.39): 56 data bytes 36 bytes from 10.82.139.38: Destination Host Unreachable Request 0 timed out 64 bytes from 10.82.139.39: icmp_seq=1 ttl=254 time=23.714 ms 64 bytes from 10.82.139.39: icmp_seq=2 ttl=254 time=0.622 ms 64 bytes from 10.82.139.39: icmp_seq=3 ttl=254 time=0.55 ms 64 bytes from 10.82.139.39: icmp_seq=4 ttl=254 time=0.598 ms F241.04.25-N9K-C93180-1# ping 10.82.139.39 ? <CR> count Number of pings to send df-bit Enable do not fragment bit in IP header interval Wait interval seconds between sending each packet packet-size Packet size to send source Source IP address to use source-interface Select source interface timeout Specify timeout interval vrf Display per-VRF information

-Traceroute is used to identify the various hops a packet takes before it reaches its' destination.
+Traceroute is used to identify the various hops a packet takes before it reaches its destination.
 It is a very important tool because it helps to identify the L3 boundary where failure happens.
 You can also use the port, source, and source interface with these keywords:

 F241.04.25-N9K-C93180-1# traceroute 10.82.139.39 ? <CR> port Set destination port source Set source address in IP header source-interface Select source interface vrf Display per-VRF information Nexus_1(config)# traceroute 192.0.2.1 traceroute to 192.0.2.1 (192.0.2.1), 30 hops max, 40 byte packets 1 198.51.100.3 (198.51.100.3) 1.017 ms 0.655 ms 0.648 ms 2 203.0.113.2 (203.0.113.2) 0.826 ms 0.898 ms 0.82 ms 3 192.0.2.1 (192.0.2.1) 0.962 ms 0.765 ms 0.776 ms

 Access Control List (ACL) is an important tool that allows you to filter traffic based on a relevant defined criterion.
 Once the ACL is filled with entries for match criteria, it can be applied to capture either inbound or outbound traffic.
 An important aspect of ACL is its ability to provide counters for flow statistics.
-The terms PACL/RACL/VACL refer to various implementation of these ACLs that allows you to use ACL as a powerful troubleshooting tool especially for intermittent traffic loss.
+The terms PACL/RACL/VACL refer to various implementations of these ACLs that allows you to use ACL as a powerful troubleshooting tool especially for intermittent traffic loss.
 These terms are described briefly here:

 This table provides a comparison between the versions of ACLs.